-Clean Air Act compliance; whether and how estimates of externalities should reflect values for air toxics, CO2, land use, water effluents, and thermal pollution; whether estimates of externalities should take into consideration socioeconomic effects related to job loss, fuel diversity, or rate impacts; determination of the appropriate values to use for externalities; determination of the impact of using emissions or total cost dispatch to estimate LRACs; and determination of the model to be used to incorporate externalities into LRAC estimates.71
+York.
+The Commission has requested comments from parties on issues related to the treatment of Clean Air Act compliance in LRAC calculations; how environmental externalities should be used in setting LRACs that are applied to supply side resources and DSM; how estimates of environmental externalities should be modified to reflect Clean Air Act compliance; whether and how estimates of externalities should reflect values for air toxics, CO2, land use, water effluents, and thermal pollution; whether estimates of externalities should take into consideration socioeconomic effects related to job loss, fuel diversity, or rate impacts; determination of the appropriate values to use for externalities; determination of the impact of using emissions or total cost dispatch to estimate LRACs; and determination of the model to be used to incorporate externalities into LRAC estimates.71

-As noted, the Commission directed the investigation of substantive issues to proceed in five partially parallel tracks:72
+As noted, the Commission directed the investigation of substantive issues to proceed in five partially parallel tracks2?

-- Track 1: Clean Air Act Compliance.
-Utilities were required to file Compliance Plans associated with achieving phase I SO2 emission reductions under Title IV of the 1990 Clean Air Act Amendments.
+Track 1: Clean Air Act Compliance Utilities were required to file Compliance Plans associated with achieving phase I SQemission reductions under Title IV of the 1990 Clean Air Act Amendments.
 The review of these plans was completed in June 1993.
-In May 1993, utilities were also required to file tentative compliance plans for phase II SO2, Title I NO_x controls, and Title IV NO_x compliance. - Track 2: Policy Issues.
-This track involved the submission of policy positions and reply papers addressing issues raised in the questions posed in the Commission's Order initiating the investigation.
-A broad range of parties commented on the questions raised by the Commission and submitted reply comments.
-The matter is now before an administrative law judge with a decision expected in 1994. - Track 3: Methodological Issues.
-This track would address such methodological issues as how externality estimates would be incorporated into LRACs for supply side resources, methods for internalizing externality valuations in
+In May 1993, utilities were also required to file tentative compliance plans for phase II SQ, Title I NO_x controls, and Title IV NQ compliance.